Sean-Toroghi/Machine-learning/SurvivalAnalysis/SurvivalAnalysis_summary.md

 ## Extention of Cox model (time-dependent variables)

 __Time-dependent vs time-independent variables__
-- time-dependent: variales that their values change over time, such as age
+- time-dependent: variables that their values change over time, such as age. _Internal_ variables are also time-dependent, such as exposure.
-- time-independent: variables that their values does not change over time, such as race.
-However, a time-independent variable could be convereted into time-dependnet variable.
+- time-independent: variables that their values do not change over time, such as race.
+However, a time-independent variable could be converted into a time-dependent variable.
 One method is to multiply it by a time variable of time, such as _(t-1)_ or _g(t)_ (a function of time).
-One example of time function is _heaviside_ function defined as following:
+One example of a time function is _heaviside_ function, defined as the following:

 $$g(t) = \begin{cases}
-1 & t > t_0 \\
+1 & t \leq t_0 \\
-0 & t \leq t_0
+0 & t < t_0
 \end{cases}
 $$
+Employ heaviside function $E g(t)$ will be $E$ for $t \leq t_0$, and _0_ for all other cases.

+__Ancillary variables__ is another type of variable for which  its value changes primarily because of “external” characteristics of the environ ment that may affect  several individuals simultaneously.
+An example of this type of variables is air polution.

+__General formula for extended Cox PH model__
+The formula for the extended Cox-PH model consists of two terms, one associated with time-dependendt variables and the other time-independent variables:
+$$Extended Cox-PH: h(t, X) = h_0(t) e^{\sum (\beta_i X_i)}$$